f-droid/fdroid-website/TRANSLATIONS.md

 ### Documentation + Website News

 For these two components, all Weblate does is produce translated `.po` file.
-Once you have merged the translations from Weblate, this `.po` file needs to be processed to generate localized versions of each `.md` file.
+Once you have merged the translations from Weblate, this `.po` file needs to be processed to generate localised versions of each `.md` file.
 This is done by running:

 ```bash
 ./tools/i18n.sh po2md